 Once you’ve had your session you’ll be looking forward to see the photos, and once you’ve ordered your prints or products you’ll be excited to hold them in your hands!
 How long will you need to wait for this?
 This is going to depend on each photographer’s editing turnaround times, and how long it takes to produce your products.
 A handmade fine art album for example, will likely take longer than standard C-type prints.

 Lots of families arrange a shoot so that they can gift the photographs for a special occasion – for example a birthday or Christmas.
 If you’re doing this do check whether you’ll have them in time for your special event before you book.

 When you hear the word retouching you may think of the kind of airbrushing that we hear about magazines doing.
 In reality, there is a huge spectrum of retouching that a photographer can do to each photograph.

-As with any other industry there are photographers at every price point.
-Take hairdressers as an example – when choosing where to have your haircut you have a choice between cheap and cheerful salons who are priced low and offer the basics of what you need, high end salons where you’ll be pampered, served lovely frothy coffees or a glass of wine and will expect your stylist to be at the top of their game, and lots of options in the middle.
+As with any other industry, there are photographers at every price point.
+Take hairdressers as an example – when choosing where to have your haircut you have a choice between cheap and cheerful salons that are priced low and offer the basics of what you need, high-end salons where you’ll be pampered, served lovely frothy coffees or a glass of wine and will expect your stylist to be at the top of their game, and lots of options in the middle.